-One of the most common snake repellents you’ll find is napthalene.
+One of the most common snake repellents you’ll find is naphthalene.
 It is found in products like Snake-A-Way.
-You can go a much cheaper route and use moth balls, as this is a main component in them.
+You can go a much cheaper route and use mothballs, as this is the main component in them.
 I toss a few under the porch to keep the snakes from hanging out under there.
-Be aware that the scent of napthalene is very pungent and can linger for weeks and even months.
+Be aware that the scent of naphthalene is very pungent and can linger for weeks and even months.

 It’s not known exactly how lemongrass repels snakes, but it does.
-Plant some around the perimeter of your home or garage.
+Plant some around the perimeter of your home or garage as a snake repellent.
 Lemongrass bunches can get really large, so you’ll want to keep an eye on it.

-Like lemongrass, wormwood (from the genus Artimisia) can help keep snakes away.
+Like lemongrass, wormwood (from the genus Artemisia) can help keep snakes away.
 Keep an eye on this plant too, as it can spread rapidly.

 Snakes will sometimes try to get into chicken coops for the eggs.
 Chickens, as well as guinea hens and turkeys, will attack and kill snakes that get into the coop.
 Pigs will attack snakes too.

 Snakes will try to get into birdhouses for the eggs too.
-It seems like they like bluebird houses the best, maybe because they’re on a post.
+They seem like bluebird houses the best, maybe because they’re on a post.
 I plant rose bushes at the bottom of the post and wind the stems around the post.
+And they make for a great snake repellent.
 No more snakes in the bluebird house!

 Cinnamon, clove, and cedarwood essential oils will all repel snakes.
 (Find them all here.)
 It’s thought that snakes think the oils will melt the scales, so they stay away from them.
 True or not, they work to keep snakes at bay.